-People injured in a Go-Kart accident in Nevada may be able to file a lawsuit against the track’s owner, operator, employees or liability insurer.
-In Nevada compensatory damages for go-kart accidents can include:
+People injured in a Go-Kart accident in Nevada may be able to file a lawsuit against the track’s owner, operator, employees or the manufacturer of the device.
+In Nevada, compensatory damages for go-kart accidents can include:

 Prevailing in a go-kart accident lawsuit can be difficult due to the liability waivers tracks usually make riders sign.
 But it can be done by showing that: